waseemingly/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your CodeContact.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar codecontact.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-    * `list` : Lists all contacts.
+    * `list developers` : Lists all developers.

     * `n/Amy p/12345678 e/any.u.nus.edu a/NUS UTOWN d/06-09-2023 r/Developer s/4999 pr/{PROJECT1, PROJECT2…}` : Adds a contact named `John Doe` to the Address Book.

-    * `delete 3` : Deletes the 3rd contact shown in the current list.
+    * `delete developer 3` : Deletes the 3rd contact shown in the current list.

     * `clear` : Deletes all contacts.